Teach a trade. Build a future.

 - complete administration activities to support the smooth running of the workshop

-- contribute to health and safety risk assessments relating to you workshop and ensure the health and safety of those you are supervising
+- contribute to health and safety risk assessments and ensure the health and safety of those you are supervising

-We also complete work for range of external contracts e.g. packing of greetings cards, making Remembrance Day poppies and deconstructing goods.
+We also complete work for range of external contracts, such as packing greetings cards, making Remembrance Day poppies and deconstructing goods.

 As part of the Civil Service pension scheme, you will receive a percentage of your salary based on your contributions and membership period for the pension scheme.

 You will receive 25 days paid annual leave, rising to 30 days after 10 years of service.